 - Capital Clause: This clause details the maximum capital that a company can raise which is also called the authorized/nominal capital of the company.
 This also explains the division of such capital amount into the number of shares of a fixed amount each.

-You can also have a look at Articles of Association
+You can also have a look at the Articles of Association